US airman dies after setting himself on fire outside Israeli Embassy in Washington | KRDO

 He was subsequently transported by DC Fire and emergency services to a local hospital where he died, the Metropolitan Police Department said in a statement.
 Local police are working with the US Secret Service and the Bureau of Alcohol, Tobacco, Firearms and Explosives to investigate the incident, which took place around 1 p.m. in northwest Washington.

-Bushnell’s identity was confirmed by MPD, and Rose Riley, a spokesperson for the US Air Force, said he was an active-duty airman.
-Additional details will be provided after next of kin notifications are completed, the Air Force said.
+“We extend our deepest sympathies to the family and friends of Senior Airman Bushnell.
+Our thoughts and prayers are with them, and we ask that you respect their privacy during this difficult time,” said Col. Celina Noyes, the commander of the 70th ISR Wing, in a statement.

+The 70th ISR Wing gathers intelligence across air, space and cyberspace, according to its website, working alongside the National Security Agency in supporting intelligence needs across the Air Force and the military.

-A spokesperson from the Israeli Embassy said no embassy staff were injured.
+A spokesperson from the Israeli Embassy said no embassy staff were injured in the incident.

 In December, a person set themselves on fire outside the Israeli Consulate in Atlanta in what police said was “likely an extreme act of political protest.”
 A Palestinian flag that was part of the protest was recovered at the scene, and gasoline was used as an accelerant, police and fire officials told reporters at a news conference.